malomohq/klaviyo-elixir/README.md

 ```

 Out of the box, this library provides support for `hackney` as the HTTP client
 and `jason` and `poison` as the JSON codecs.
-If you plan to utilize any of these
+If you plan to utilize these you
-you will need to add them as dependencies to your project.
+will need to add them as dependencies to your project.

 ## Making Requests